That first sip of a Bloody Mary is the best, amirite?

-Always batch in glass when possible, not plastic.
-There’s a chance the liquid will take on a funky taste from the plastic, especially new plastic.
+Always batch in a glass container when possible, not plastic.
+There’s a chance the liquid will take on that funky taste from the plastic, especially new plastic.
 If tailgating, simply transfer to a container before traveling.

-No matter the calculations, always always have extra bottles of base mix.
+No matter the calculations, always, always have extra bottles of base mix.
 That means two extra bottles beyond calculations of Zing Zang either in your car or handbag as back-up.
-A Bloody Mary crisis is no fun when supplies are miles and miles away…
+A Bloody Mary crisis is no fun when it’s vibing and supplies are miles and miles away…